aspectran/aspectran.github.io/_pages/en/docs/mechanisms/aspectran-bean-scopes.md

 -   **Definition**: **Creates a single instance that is valid only for the lifecycle of a single request.** The same instance is always returned within the same request, but a new instance is created for a different request.
 -   **Lifecycle**: It is created when a request starts and destroyed when that request ends.
 -   **Internal Behavior**: This scope is only valid in an environment that supports `RequestAdapter`.
 When an `Activity` starts, it stores the scoped bean in the internal storage of the `RequestAdapter` (usually a `Map`).
 If the bean is requested again within the same request, it is retrieved from this storage and returned.
 When the request processing is finished and the `Activity` is destroyed, the destruction callbacks of all request-scoped beans stored in the `RequestAdapter` are called.
--   **Environmental Constraint**: It is only meaningful in a web environment where a `RequestAdapter` exists, such as `WebActivity` or `TowActivity`.
+-   **Environmental Constraint**: It is only meaningful in a web environment where a `RequestAdapter` exists, such as `ServletWebActivity` or `TowActivity`.
 Attempting to use this scope in an environment like `ShellActivity` or `DaemonActivity` will result in an `UnsupportedBeanScopeException`.
 -   **Primary Use Case**: Suitable for objects that handle data related to an HTTP request (e.g., request parameters, user authentication information).
 -   **Configuration Alias**: `request`